Industry Guide for the labelling of cosmetics

 The declaration of net quantity must appear in both English and French on the principal display panel.
 The declaration must contrast clearly with all the other information that appears on the label.
 In this way, the consumer will know the net quantity of the product purchased.

-It is important that the name and address on the label appearing in section 3 of the Cosmetic Notification Form for the product that is submitted to the Cosmetics Program correspond to the name and address on the label.
+It is important that the contact information on the label appears in section 4 of the Cosmetic Notification Form for the product that is submitted to the Consumer Product Safety Program.

 The manner in which the requirements are applied depends on the two situations described below: